john-science/john-science.github.io/_drafts/2016-11-24-best-text-based-games.md

    **** You have died ****
 ```

 [Zork](https://en.wikipedia.org/wiki/Zork#Zork_III:_The_Dungeon_Master) is interactive fiction from the dawn of Unix Time.
 You are dropped into a world and given no introduction as to why you are there.
 You have to figure everything out for yourself.
 There will be puzzles to solve, but no one is going to tell you that.
 It helps if you are the type of person to remember little details they saw ten minutes ago.
-A modern player might think Zork is just too hard, but you just have to remember that computer games used to be harder.
-If you are not scared by that, Zork is probably for you.
+Modern games complain that Zork is just too hard.
+But computer games used to be harder.
+If you want a game that holds your delicate little hand, this game is not for you.
+If losing hurts your fragile ego, this game is not for you.
+If none of the above scares you, Zork is probably for you.

 * [Play Online - Zork 1](https://archive.org/details/a2_Zork_I_The_Great_Underground_Empire_1980_Infocom)
 * [Play Online - Zork 2](https://archive.org/details/a2_Zork_II_The_Wizard_of_Frobozz_1981_Infocom_a)